SFBBGroup/Ab-SELDON/README.md

 #
 ## Usage
 > NOTE: Ready-to-run examples are available in the `paper-ready-to-run/` folder, requiring only the extraction of the databases and the execution of the `sh seldon.sh` command.
+More detailed information about these examples can be found [here](https://github.com/SFBBGroup/Ab-SELDON/blob/main/paper-ready-to-run/README.md).
+Test data with the inputs and outputs described on the paper can be found on [Zenodo](https://zenodo.org/records/15066730).

 ### Input
 The pipeline takes as input: